The Authority (professional wrestling): 2013

+Orton continued to feud with Bryan over the WWE Championship.
+At Night of Champions, Bryan defeated Orton to win the title.
+However, the following night on Raw, Triple H stripped Bryan of the title due to a fast 3-count by referee Scott Armstrong.
+Orton and Bryan competed for the vacated WWE Championship at Hell in a Cell, where Orton won back the title after special guest referee Shawn Michaels superkicked Bryan.
 On the November 25 episode of Raw, Orton's long time rival, then World Heavyweight Champion John Cena, suggested that there should only be "one champion" in WWE.
 Triple H announced a unification match at TLC: Tables, Ladders and Chairs, where Orton defeated Cena in a Tables, Ladders, and Chairs match to unify his WWE Championship with Cena's World Heavyweight Championship, which ultimately created the WWE World Heavyweight Championship.